flaneurette/Health-Library/Documents/Gases/Carbon Monoxide.md

 If you suspect CO poisoning:

 1. GET OUTSIDE IMMEDIATELY to fresh air
-2. Call 911 from outside or a neighbor's home
+2. Call 911 or 112 or emergency number in your area from outside or a neighbor's home
 3. Seek emergency medical attention
 4. Never re-enter until the source is identified and resolved
 5. Have professionals inspect all fuel-burning appliances